dargap3/bonnie-TESTING-LIBRARY/NOTES.md

 ## jest/vitest

   - Test runner: finds tests, runs tests, determines whether tests pass or fail, makes assetions.
   - In a big picture there is no differences between jest and vitest, only the setup  and some minor differences when we use advance syntax.

   [https://vitest.dev/guide/migration#migrating-from-jest](url)  *guide to migrate from jest to vitest*

 ##  jest-DOM

-imported before each test (by test setup) makes matchers available dom-based matchers
+  - Imported before each test (by test setup) makes matchers available.
+  - Dom-based matchers.

+## Global test method (jest/vitest):

+  test('', () => {});

-Global test method hast two arguments:
+  - Global test method has two arguments:

--string description
+    1. string description
--test function
+    2. test function

-Test fails if error is thrown when running function -assertions throw errors when expectaction fails
+  - Test fails if error is thrown when running function.
+  - Assertions throw errors when expectaction fails.
-No error _> test pass
+  - No error ---> test pass.

-Empty test passes.
+  - Empty test passes.

-render
+## Render (RTL):
-create simulated DOM for argument component access simulated DOM via screen global
+  - create simulated DOM for argument component.
+  - access simulated DOM via screen global.

 Assertions: